 On March 6, 2020, the Company issued 15,000,000 Common Shares to Novo Resources Corp., a TSXV listed mineral exploration and development corporation ("Novo"), at a subscription price of \$1.12 per Common Share, which was paid to the Company by the issuance of 6,944,444 common shares in the capital of Novo.
 Upon closing of the transaction, Novo owned approximately 15.97% of the Company's issued and outstanding Common Shares and New Found owned approximately 3.73% of the issued and outstanding common shares of Novo.
-Pursuant to the terms of the transaction, Novo has the right to appoint a director to the Board at any time until March 6, 2023, provided that Novo holds no less than 10% of New Found's issued and outstanding Common Shares.
+Pursuant to the terms of the transaction, Novo had the right to appoint a director to the Board at any time until March 6, 2023, provided that Novo holds no less than 10% of New Found's issued and outstanding Common Shares.
 In connection with Novo's right to appoint a director to the Board, Novo appointed Dr. Quinton Hennigh as its director nominee.
 Dr. Hennigh was elected to the Board on June 17, 2020.

-Mr. Eric Sprott, a principal securityholder of the Company, is also a principal securityholder of Novo.
+On April 27, 2022, Eric Sprott announced that 2176423 Ontario Ltd., a corporation which is beneficially owned by him, acquired 8,250,000 Common Shares from Novo at \$8.35 per Common Share for consideration of \$68,887,500 in connection with the first tranche closing of the private agreement transaction announced by him on April 12, 2022.
+A second tranche closing is expected to occur on or about August 5, 2022 for an additional 6,750,000 Common Shares at \$8.45 per Common Share for a total consideration of \$125,925,000 for all of Novo's Common Shares.